Walking from Hunstanton to Brancaster Staithe on the Norfolk Coast Path – England

 Hunstanton

 Beneath the eye-catching cliffs, Hunstanton’s fantastic beach offers perfect conditions for playing or relaxing on the sand, exploring the rock pools, or paddling in the sea.
-For those brave enough to face the bracing North sea waters a swim might even be in order.
+For those brave enough to face the bracing North Sea waters a swim might even be in order.

 There’s plenty to see and do to keep you occupied for a day or two at least in Hunstanton.
 We wished we’d had more time to spend there before starting our walk and if we were to do it again we’d stop over the night before.